Warning…

 And even breeds like the:

-Which we here at IndulgeYourPet really find odd!
+Which we here at IndulgeYourPet find rather odd!

-You will have to spend a lot of time grooming the Bolo as he is a high-maintenance breed for sure.
-So, if you are thinking about making one of these little guys your own, you should make time to give him a regular bath to keep his white, curly hair looking its best!
+Lastly, you should know that you must spend much time grooming the Bolo as he is a high-maintenance breed.
+So, if you are thinking about making one of these little guys your own, you should give him a regular bath to keep his white, curly hair looking its best!

 When you let him…